 Torque Sensor Instrumentation

-The Series RS425 bearingless torque transducer is compatible with our new Datum Universal Interface (DUI) which gives a range of digital and analogue outputs as well as a digital display of the torque, speed and power.
-It can also be set in a legacy mode to work with our older range of indicators and displays
+The Series RS425 contactless torque transducer is compatible with our new Datum Universal Interface (DUI) which gives a range of digital and analogue outputs as well as a digital display of the torque, speed and power.
+It can also be set in a legacy mode to work with our older range of indicators and displays.

 A popular option is to view data from the transducer on a PC or laptop for torque data analysis.
 Our DUI software has been developed to allow the user to view the torque data in real time with optional data analysis for performance monitoring and control.
 Using a simple USB interface, or Ethernet connection the transducer data can be displayed and logged at the touch of a button with our DUI.